joshsj/final-year-project/docs/Project Specification.md

 is also a familiar choice, as I worked with it on multiple projects during my placement.

-Due to my extensive use of Vue on placement, the learning curve should be shallow thanks to their fundamental similarities.
-Vue was also not chosen as it's currently transitioning from v2 to v3 and some major libraries/tools do not yet support the new major version.

 Since .NET Core is cross-platform, it can be deployed on any OS along with the website.